Are you thinking of living in Colchester?

-As the UK’s oldest town, living in Colchester provides residents with a great balance of rich history and modern lifestyle.
+As the UK’s oldest town, Colchester provides residents with a great balance of rich history and a modern lifestyle.

-Being one of the biggest settlements in the county, the town is thriving in this leading role.
+Being one of the biggest settlements in the county, the town is flourishing in this leading role.

 Essex is certainly a very popular region with commuters, its status as one of the home counties no doubt contributes to this.

 With a balance of urban city lifestyle and rural living, there are many reasons it is so desirable.

 In this article, we discuss 12 great reasons to consider calling Colchester your new home.

 Carry on reading to discover why each of these reasons means moving to Colchester could be ideal for you.

 It isn’t surprising that the cost of property in Colchester is considerably less than in the capital, London.

 You may be wondering how much cheaper Colchester is.

 According to Zoopla, the average cost of a property in London is £732,670.